OpenVidu/openvidu-tutorials/openvidu-webcomponent/README.md

 $ npm install
 ```

-After that the following command will generate and copy the webcomponent files into a openvidu-webcomponent project:
+After that, the following command will generate the necessary artefacts and it'll copy them automatically into the openvidu-webcomponent tutorial:

 ```bash
 $ npm run build:openvidu-webcomponent